Carnival Imagination: Collision with Carnival Fantasy

-Coronavirus Pandemic
+Coronavirus pandemic

 During the coronavirus pandemic, the CDC reported, as early as April 22, 2020, that at least one person who tested positive for SARS-CoV-2 had tested positive within 14 days after disembarking.

 Sale of the vessel

 Carnival announced to investors in late July 2020 that it planned to remove the "less efficient" of its ships from the fleet; most of the 15 would be sold and a few would be "recycled".
 While the Carnival Imagination had been said to be heading for long-term layup, some industry insiders believed that Carnival would dispose of this vessel.

 In late August, media reports indicated the ship had filed a plan to travel to Aliağa, Turkey, where she would likely be scrapped.
 Carnival Fantasy and Carnival Inspiration were already at the scrap yards in that city.
+The ship left the US for the last time on August 27, 2020 heading towards Aliağa.
 She arrived at Aliağa on September 14, 2020.

 Based on a photograph accompanying an article in The New York Times October 30, 2020 entitled "Where Cruise Ships Go to Die" the Carnival Imagination is being scrapped in Aliaga, Turkey.